 The Chinese Valentine Day is also known as the Daughter's Festival.
 Chinese girls always wished to learn a good handcrafting skill like the weaving maid.
 On the night of the Chinese Valentine's Day, unmarried girls offer prayers to the Weaving Maid star and seek blessings to become smarter.
 When the star Vega is high up in the sky, girls perform a test by putting a needle on the water surface.
 If the needle doesn't sink, it's a sign of girl's maturity and smartness indicating she is eligible to find a husband.
 The girl who passes the test may ask for anyone wish.
 It is also traditional for young girls in China to demonstrate their domestic arts, especially melon carving, on this day.
-Chinese Valentine's Day is therefore also known as The Festival to Plead for Skills.
+Chinese Valentine's Day is therefore also known as The Festival to Plead for Skills, The Seventh Sister's Birthday and The Night of Skills.